venture-criminals/website/content/english/_index.md

     bulletpoints:
       - "solopreneurs don't have to be alone."
       - "work with like-minded gangsters"
-      - "share feedback - get feedback"
+      - "get feedback & share feedback"
       - "start wearing 3-piece suits and fedoras"
       - "become ultra-rich maybe"